Find Affordable College Courses

 Communication & Journalism Student Demographics at UNT

-Take a look at the following statistics related to the make-up of the communication and journalism majors at University of North Texas.
+Take a look at the following statistics related to the make-up of the communication & journalism majors at University of North Texas.

 UNT Communication & Journalism Bachelor’s Program

-Of the 614 students who graduated with a bachelor’s in communication and journalism from UNT in 2021, 43% were men and 57% were women.
-The typical communication and journalism bachelor's degree program is made up of only 36% men.
-So male students are more repesented at UNT since its program graduates 8% more men than average.
+For the most recent academic year available, 46% of communication & journalism bachelor's degrees went to men and 54% went to women.
+The typical communication & journalism bachelor's degree program is made up of only 36% men.
+So male students are more repesented at UNT since its program graduates 10% more men than average.

 undefined

-Prospective students may be interested in knowing that this school graduates 18% more racial-ethnic minorities in its communication and journalism bachelor's program than the national average.*
+Prospective students may be interested in knowing that this school graduates 14% more racial-ethnic minorities in its communication & journalism bachelor's program than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from University of North Texas with a bachelor's in communication and journalism.
+The following table and chart show the race/ethnicity for students who recently graduated from University of North Texas with a bachelor's in communication & journalism.

 undefined